piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ![Startup Accelerator Month 1](/source/images/pieAcceleratorEmotionalRollerCoasterMonth01Detail.png)

 1. **"Acceptance!
 We've made it!
-The sky is the limit."** Once the Founders make the decision to participate in the Accelerator program, there is a palpable upswing in emotion.
-Like any "first day" each Founder deals with it differently, but it tends to be an incredibly positive and reassuring time for most companies.
+The sky is the limit."** Once the Founders accept that the Accelerator is the right thing for their startup and cofounders, there is a palpable upswing in emotion.
+But it is important to note that there will be first date jitters and nerves.
+Each Founder deals with it differently, but it tends to be an incredibly positive and reassuring time for most companies.
+The nerves are perceived as excitement rather than dread.
+And the notion that someone not only believes in the Founders and their idea but is willing to help them succeed is an incredibly heady feeling for most.
 2. **"We are killing it!" aka Breaking through the false ceiling of euphoria**
 3. **"We're doing it wrong." aka Crashing through the false floor of despair**
 4. **"Everybody else seems to be struggling with the same issues."**